iqbalabd/iqbalabd.github.io/content/Python and PyCons/a-step-closer-to-the-future-for-the-psf-2023-en.md

 Regardless of the efforts we're putting in, at least from within my community and also from within the [D&I Workgroup](https://wiki.python.org/psf/DiversityandInclusionWG) which I am part of, we can't seem to get a steadily increasing voter count year-over-year.
 Although we can never know _who_ voted, taking also into the fact that our voter turnout jumped to 70% when the vote count was its lowest in 2023 points out the possibility that the voters that vote in the yearly elections are a fixed group of people.

-As I [wrote in 2020](https://thefortunate.blog/diversification-is-the-future-for-the-psf.html), increasing the voter count by encouraging participation from much more diverse Python communities is still very much a work in progress, and, is taking a step backwards if we look at the 40% decrease year over year in 2023, it is taking a step backwards.
+As I [wrote in 2020](https://thefortunate.blog/diversification-is-the-future-for-the-psf.html), increasing the voter count by encouraging participation from much more diverse Python communities is still very much a work in progress, and, is taking a step backwards if we look at the 40% decrease year over year in 2023.

 A small win though: As I wrote above the amount of participation in the number of candidates related to my APAC region has increased.